Winston Churchill (1940–2010): Career as a journalist

 Before becoming a Member of Parliament he was a journalist, notably in the Middle East during the Six-Day War, during which time he met numerous Israeli politicians, including Moshe Dayan.
 He also published a book recounting the war.
 During the 1960s he covered conflicts in Yemen and Borneo as well as the Vietnam War.
 He visited Czechoslovakia in 1968 to record the Prague Spring, and when, that same year, in the wake of public assassinations, the Democratic National Convention was held at Chicago, he was attacked by the police.

-In the early 1970s at Biafra, Nigeria, he witnessed both war and famine, and the indiscriminate bombing of civilians was an outrage to him.
+In the late 1960s at Biafra, Nigeria, he witnessed both war and famine, and the indiscriminate bombing of civilians was an outrage to him.
 He reported in further trouble spots including Communist China, and in Portugal during the Carnation Revolution.
 Like other members of his family, he began a lecture tour of the United States.

 In 1965, he became a member of the Pennsylvania Society of the Sons of the American Revolution.